 If, after peer review, your manuscript is accepted for publication, a one-time article processing charge (APC) is payable.
 This APC covers the cost of publication and ensures that your article will be freely available online in perpetuity under a Creative Commons license.

-The APC for this journal is currently waived for an introductory period, discounted from the full rate of $1500 USD.
+The APC for this journal is currently $750 USD, discounted from the full rate of $1500 USD.
 This introductory rate is available for a limited time.

 The article processing charge (APC) is payable when a manuscript is accepted after peer review, before it is published.
 The APC is subject to taxes where applicable.
 Tax-exempt status can be indicated by providing appropriate registration numbers when payment is requested.
 Please see further details here.